jaxon330/ecommerce/README.md

 ## Introduction
-A fully functional ecommerce application with complete stripe payment integration and with sanity platform for structured data.
+A fully functional ecommerce application with complete stripe payment integration and with Sanity platform for structured data.

 ## TECHNOLOGY USED
 * JavaScript